artefactual/atom-docs/user-manual/administer/settings.rst

 ================

-In this section, :term:`administrators <administrator>` can change the :term:`site title` and :term:`site description`.
-To save any modifications, click the "Save" button located below the "Site Description" field.
+In this section, :term:`administrators <administrator>` can change the :term:`site title` and :term:`site description`, and set a :term:`Base URL` for the application.

 .. image:: images/site-information.*
    :align: center
    :width: 70%
    :alt: An image of the Site information menu in AtoM

-Note that the visibility of these elements can also be controlled via the "Default page elements" settings, described below.
+The site title and description will appear in the AtoM header bar, if they are included in the default page elements.
+See :ref:`below <default-page-elements>` for an image of where the Title and description appear, and more about setting the visibility of default page elements.

+The base URL is used to create absolute URLs included in XML exports (e.g.
+MODS and EAD exports).
+For example, your AtoM site is made up a series of web pages.
+Each page has a full Uniform Resource Locator (URL) something like ``http://www.your-atom-site.com/your-description``.
+The Base URL is the part of this URL that does not change - in this example, ``http://www.your-atom-site.com``.

+Setting this value will ensure that links included in your XML exports will be properly formed.
+Do not include a slash ``/`` at the end of your base URL - AtoM will automatically add this when building the absolute URLs.

+To save any modifications, click the "Save" button located below the "Site Description" field.

 :ref:`Back to top <settings>`